xlab-uiuc/kube-523/operators/cloudnative-pg_cloudnative-pg/alarm-report.md

 ### Categorization

-This is classified as a false alarm.
+These are classified as false alarms.

 ### Root Cause